ExpressionEngine/ExpressionEngine-User-Guide/source/member/index.rst

 so unlike other modules, the Member Management module is not managed from the Modules area of the Control Panel.

-.. note:: The Member Module is available only with a `purchased <https://store.ellislab.com/>`_ ExpressionEngine license.

 You'll find many member management options available at:

 - The :doc:`Members </cp/members/index>` section, which